 Tory leadership hustings: Dates of events in the battle to be next prime minister

-Rishi Sunak and Liz Truss are set to face Conservative voters at a members' hustings in Cheltenham, hosted by The Telegraph's Camilla Tominey, on August 11.
+Rishi Sunak and Liz Truss went head-to-head in front of Conservative voters at a members' hustings in Cheltenham, hosted by The Telegraph's Camilla Tominey, on August 11.

-Viewers can watch the hustings live on The Telegraph’s YouTube channel at 7pm, where the final two candidates will be grilled on pivotal topics, from tax cuts and reforms to turbo-charging the economy, that will shape party members’ decisions - and Britain’s future.
+The final two candidates were grilled on pivotal topics – from tax cuts and reforms to turbo-charging the economy – that will shape party members’ decisions and Britain’s future.

-Their previous hustings in Eastbourne, Sussex, on August 5 was disrupted by six Extinction Rebellion protesters.

-On August 4 they were grilled by Kay Burley and Conservative members on their campaign pledges.
+During the event, Ms Truss rejected calls to increase the windfall tax on energy companies in order to fund cost-of-living handouts for households, while Mr Sunak accused Ms Truss of economic irresponsibility over her willingness to borrow more to pay for tax cuts.

-Mr Sunak is under pressure to overhaul his campaign as polling suggests he is lagging behind his rival, but insisted that he would not quit the race.
+Mr Sunak is under pressure to overhaul his campaign as polling suggests he is lagging behind his rival, but he has insisted that he will not quit the race.

 Tory leadership hustings: timeline of key dates and events